Multi-Dimensional Cohomological Phenomena in the Lower Multiparametric Model: Steenrod Squares and Powers

 \begin{construction} Let $C$ be a finite (strongly connected) simplicial complex.
 Define a new complex $C'$ as follows: add a vertex $v$ as a cone point above $C$.
-Then add the simplex supported on all vertexes of $C$.
-This results in a complex $C'$ homotopy equivalent to $\Sigma C$ by the following map: Let $\Sigma C$ be modeled by $(C\times [0,1]/C\times \{1\})/C\times \{0\}$.
-Then the map that sends $v$ to $1$ and all simplexes supported on $C$ to 0 is obviously a homotopy equivalence.
-This however does not preserve purity of dimension.
-To achieve that, assuming $dim(C)=d$, take $\Sigma' C=sk_{d+1}(C')$.
+Then add the simplex supported on all vertices of $C$.
+This results in a complex $C'$ homotopy equivalent to $\Sigma C$ by the following map: Let $\Sigma C$ be modeled as $(C\times [0,1]/C\times \{1\})/C\times \{0\}$.
+Then the map that sends $v$ to $1$ and all simplexes supported on $C$ to 0 is easily seen to be a homotopy equivalence.
+The above construction, however, does not preserve purity of dimension.
+To achieve that, assuming $\dim(C)=d$, define $\Sigma' C=sk_{d+1}(C')$.
 This is seen to preserve both purity of dimension and strong connectivity.
-Moreover, it preserves the existence of non-zero steenrod squares hitting the maximal dimension (or lower).
+Moreover, for any $l\le d$, if $Im(\sigma)\subset H^l(C)$ is non-trivial, for $\sigma\in A_p$, then $Im(\sigma)\subset H^{l+1}(\Sigma'C)$ is non-trivial as well.
 This is since suspension preserves them, and erasing the higher dimensional simplexes only expands the set of cocycles in relevant \di s, thus satisfying the requirements in the corollary to \Cref{lemCupSteenConc}.
-Notice that if $C$ has complete $l$ skeleton, $\Sigma'C$ has a complete $l+1$-skeleton.
-In particular, $\Sigma'C$ always has a complete 1-skeleton if $dim(C)\geq 1$. \end{construction}
+Notice that if $C$ has a complete $l$-skeleton, $\Sigma'C$ has a complete $l+1$-skeleton.
+In particular, $\Sigma'C$ always has a complete 1-skeleton if $\dim(C)\geq 1$. \end{construction}